Edwin-IT/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-- Step 1: Observe ICMP Traffic
-a.
-Use Remote Desktop to connect to your Windows 10 Virtual Machine
-b.
-Install Wireshark in VM
-c.
-Open Wireshark and filter for ICMP traffic only
-d.
-Get VM2’s private IP address, then ping it from VM1
-e.
-In WireShark, there will be requests and replys meaning the ping has been successful
-f.
-Initiate a perpetual ping with ping “Private IP address of VM2” -t
-g.
-Go to VM2 network watcher and deny inbound ICMP traffic
-h.
-Notice in VM1 that ICMP is timing out
-i.
-If inbound ICMP traffic is allowed again, ICMP traffic will resume and be successful
-j.
+- Step 1: Connect to Windows 10 VM with Remote Desktop.
+Then install Wireshark in the VM.
+Open Wireshark and filter for ICMP traffic only.
+Get VM2’s private IP address, then ping it from VM1.
+In WireShark, there will be requests and replys meaning the ping has been successful.
+Next, initiate a perpetual ping with ping “Private IP address of VM2” -t.
+Then Go to VM2 network watcher and deny inbound ICMP traffic.
+Notice in VM1 that ICMP is timing out.
+If inbound ICMP traffic is allowed again, ICMP traffic will resume and be successful.
 To stop ping write control -c

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>